Accretion-Driven Turbulence in the Circumgalactic Medium: Analytic Framework

 \subsection{Density and temperature distributions}

 Our result above that inner CGM of $\lesssim10^{12}\msun$ halos are highly turbulent imply a large density dispersion at a given radius, on top of any density dispersion induced by cooling physics and pressure equilibrium arguments.
 In this section we estimate this turbulence-induced density dispersion, based on the expectations of isothermal turbulence.
-We expect an isothermal calculation to reasonably approximate the CGM at $\lesssim10^{12}\msun$ due to the rapid cooling in this mass regime as discussed above, and as further demonstrated below using the radiative simulations.
-We do not consider self-gravity effects which are expected to be small at least in the low-redshift CGM \citep{Stern16}.
-Self-gravity may be more important in the $z>4$ CGM where densities are higher \citep{Sun25}.
+The isothermal approximation is reasonable at $\lesssim10^{12}\msun$ due to the rapid cooling as discussed above, and as further demonstrated below using the radiative simulations.
+We do not consider self-gravity effects which are expected to be small at least in the low-redshift CGM \citep{Stern16,Chen23}.
+Self-gravity may be more important at $z>4$ where densities are higher \citep{Sun25}.

-In isothermal turbulence the mass-weighted density distribution can be approximated with a lognormal distribution \citep[e.g.,][]{Krumholz2014}:
+In simulations of isothermal and homogeneous turbulence where turbulence is explicitly driven at large scales, the mass-weighted density distribution can be approximated with a lognormal distribution \citep[e.g.,][]{Krumholz2014}:

 where $s\equiv\mathrm{ln}(\rho/\rho_0)$, $\sigma_\mathrm{s}$ is the standard deviation of $s$, $\rho_0$ is the volume-weighted mean density and $s_0=-\sigma_\mathrm{s}^2/2$.
 The standard deviation is related to the turbulent mach number by: